-At your lodge in Zambia
+At Your Lodge in Zambia

-The lodges in Zambia are extremely accommodating – of guests’ specific needs and Western customs in general.
-Courtesy is expected, but nothing unusual there, and beyond that visitors will rarely notice if any cultural norms are being stretched.
+The lodges in Zambia are extremely accommodating of guests’ specific needs and Western customs in general.
+Courtesy is expected, but nothing unusual there, and beyond that, visitors will rarely notice if any cultural norms are being stretched.

-Official Zambian regulations stipulate that children under 12 years old may not participate in walking or canoe safaris and some lodges impose higher the age restrictions for their own safety reasons.
-Each lodge and safari operator has specific rules for children so be sure to check carefully with each before you book.
+Official Zambian regulations stipulate that children under 12 years old may not participate in walking or canoe safaris and some lodges impose higher age restrictions for their own safety reasons.
+Each lodge and safari operator has specific rules for children, so be sure to check carefully with each before you book.